Mind the Prompt: A Novel Benchmark for Prompt-based Class-Agnostic Counting: Related Work

 \subsection{Prompt-based Class-agnostic Counting}

-Very recently, class-agnostic counting (CAC) has generalized class-specific counting to open-world settings, where users can specify arbitrary object classes never seen during model training~\cite{9577832}.
-Specifically, the object category to be counted is selected at inference time by exploiting (i) visual exemplars, \ie, some bounding boxes around the objects of interest within the same input image~\cite{Wang_Xiao_Cao_Lu_2024,DBLP:journals/corr/abs-2405-11770,Liu_2022_BMVC,Dukic_2023_ICCV,10031021}, or (ii) textual prompts, \ie, natural-language descriptions of the object class~\cite{10204688,AminiNaieni23,10.1145/3581783.3611789,Kang_Moon_Kim_Heo_2024,10483595,Pelhan_2024_CVPR,Lin_Chan_2024}.
+Recently, class-agnostic counting (CAC) has generalized object counting to open-world settings, where users can specify arbitrary object classes never seen during model training by exploiting (i) visual exemplars, \ie, bounding boxes around the objects of interest within the same input image~\cite{Wang_Xiao_Cao_Lu_2024,DBLP:journals/corr/abs-2405-11770,Liu_2022_BMVC,Dukic_2023_ICCV,10031021}, or (ii) textual prompts, \ie, natural-language descriptions of the object class~\cite{10204688,AminiNaieni23,10.1145/3581783.3611789,Kang_Moon_Kim_Heo_2024,10483595,Pelhan_2024_CVPR,Lin_Chan_2024}.
 The first setting provides the best performance: methods such as CACViT~\cite{Wang_Xiao_Cao_Lu_2024}, SSD~\cite{DBLP:journals/corr/abs-2405-11770}, CounTR~\cite{Liu_2022_BMVC}, LOCA~\cite{Dukic_2023_ICCV}, and SAFECount~\cite{10031021} reach state-of-the-art in all CAC benchmarks.
-In contrast, prompt-based CAC approaches allow the input of object properties through text, and they are particularly appealing since they enhance overall flexibility.
+In contrast, prompt-based CAC approaches are particularly appealing since they enhance overall flexibility even if they achieve lower performance.